CoolGrazer/bread-bird/README.md

 For a game jam, it sure is gonna take a while.
 The due date is the 25th of March, so by then this should be complete!

+> Rhythm Heaven puts the music in your hands and some rhythm in your life.
+Let the music move you as you tap and slide your stylus on the touch screen to the beat of more than 50 musical rhythm games.
+The controls are as natural as tapping your finger to music. - Game Description

+# To Do's

+Songs

+Charter/Charting

+~~Touchscreen Inputs~~

+Art

+Menus